scottishgovernment/resources.mygov.scot/_services/digital-transformation-service.md

 DTS has worked with organisations across the Public Sector including the, Food Standards Scotland, Forestry Commission, Transport Scotland and Scottish Courts.

-{{site.url}}
 This work includes building digital skills, strategies, designing technology platforms, business cases, recruitment and carrying out digital maturity assessment.
-To find out more about the services DTS offer click [here]({{ site.url}}/services/dts-services).
+To find out more about the services DTS offer click [here]({{ site.url }}/services/dts-services).

 If you would like to know more about DTS’ service offers and discuss the ways we could work with your organisation please get in touch.